Peter Tyrrell: Military career

-Tyrrell joined the British Army in 1935 and was first posted to Scotland in the King's Own Scottish Borderers regiment.
-According to himself, he was posted several times thereafter to various places, including Palestine in August of 1936, where the regiment defended Jewish settlements during a crisis in Abyssinia, and Tiberias, where he contracted malaria and spent two weeks in a hospital in Egypt.
-In September of 1937 they took a ship to India.

-He wrote that in 1941, he and his battalion were attached to an Australian unit at Bombay with the task of escorting Italian prisoners of war, who had been transported to India, to Bangalore.
-He claimed to have been promoted to the rank of sergeant in June of the same year.

-In 1942, he began a romantic relationship with a woman named Angela Dennison, whom he met in India, but they ultimately broke up because of Tyrrell's hesitance to marry her.
-He also sometimes acted cruelly toward her, a fact that he regretted.
-He realised he was treating Indians badly, as well.
-In writing, he likened his own behaviours to those of the Christian Brothers and remarked that he had become, in some respects, like them.
+Tyrrell emigrated to the United Kingdom in 1935 because of prejudice by local people against former inmates of industrial schools, which alienated him from Irish society.
+Later that year he joined the King's Own Scottish Borderers regiment of the British Army.
+He was stationed first in Britain and then sent to various other regions, including Palestine in August 1936, where the regiment "protect[ed] Jewish settlements and... provided escorts for all trains", and Tiberias, where he contracted malaria and spent two weeks in a hospital in Egypt.
+In September 1937 the regiment took a ship to India.
+In 1941, he and his battalion were attached to an Australian unit at Bombay with the task of escorting Italian prisoners of war, who had been transported to India, to Bangalore.
+He was promoted to the rank of sergeant in June of the same year.
+In 1942, he began a romantic relationship with a woman named Angela Dennison, whom he met in India.
+But they ultimately broke up because of Tyrrell's hesitance to marry her, as well as several instances, including one where he forced her to return a watch that he had gifted her a few weeks prior, in which he mistreated her.
+While stationed in India he had a tendency to mistreat the Indians when he was upset; he later remarked that these behaviours of his were similar to those of the Christian Brothers at Letterfrack.

 In 1944, the battalion was removed to the Netherlands and later to Geilenkirchen in Germany.
-In Geilenkirchen, Tyrrell was wounded, captured by the Germans and sent to the prisoner-of-war camp Stalag XI-B near Fallingbostel.
-He was detained for four months and compared his experience at the camp, where he and other Western prisoners were treated humanely whereas Soviet prisoners were starved, favourably to his childhood in Letterfrack.
-He felt that there was civility between the Germans and the Western prisoners in the camp, and he attributed the meagre food to wartime scarcity, which he did not fault Germany for, rather than to deliberate withholdment.

-He and other prisoners were liberated in April of 1945.
+On the front lines at the German border on 21 January 1945, Tyrrell incurred minor wounds to his right arm and to his legs, whereupon he was captured by the Germans and sent to the prisoner-of-war camp Stalag XI-B near Fallingbostel.
+He compared his experience at the camp, where the German officers were civil and non-violent towards him and the other Western prisoners, favourably to his childhood in Letterfrack.
+He attributed the meagre food to wartime scarcity, for which he did not fault Germany, and not intentional withholdment.
+He and other prisoners were liberated in April 1945.
 He was demobilised from the military in December and officially discharged six months later.
-His service had helped him overcome much of his trauma and gain a sense of confidence; while in the Himalayas he had taken up mountaineering, and he wrote that after the war, "I was beginning to really enjoy life.
-I was no longer afraid of people.
-I had learned to cast aside that terrible inferiority complex...
-Yes I had beaten most of my fears".